prometheus-operator/runbooks/content/runbooks/kubernetes/CPUThrottlingHigh.md

 ## Meaning

-Given container in the pod is throttled to avoid excessive CPU usage.
+Processes experience elevated CPU throttling.

 ## Impact

+This is only info level alert, no action needs to be taken.
-Usually application latency spikes.
+If mixed with other alerts application may experience latency spikes.

 ## Diagnosis